uktrade/data-hub-frontend/README.md

 **Running with the local API**

+Use this method if you want to make backend changes or run against an API branch which hasn't yet been deployed.

 5. The environment variables copied from `sample.env` are set up for running both the frontend and the API using the docker set-up outlined [here](./docs/Docker.md).
 To run the frontend natively, the following variables will need to be changed to:
     ```
     API_ROOT=http://localhost:8000